Why Become a Donor?

 - One organ donor can save up to eight lives

 - One tissue donor can heal more than 50 lives

 - Every year over 1,000 Kentuckians have eyesight restored through a cornea transplant

-- All donor families receive grief support through our Aftercare Program
+- Donor families receive grief care through our Aftercare Program

 Did You Know?